KrisMP99/ais/README.md

 Docker is already installed on the server
 If it is not running, run: ```sudo systemctl start docker```

-If we need in re-instantiate the docker containers, run
+If we need to re-instantiate the docker containers, run
 ```sudo docker-compose -f ./docker/docker-compose.yml up -d```

 To access the docker container for postgres: